IT-Academy-BCN/ita-wiki/README.md

 4. Once the issue is resolved, a new pull-request from your branch to main is required.

 ### Setup ESLint in VSCode
+1. Install the ESLint VSCode extension.
+2. In the root folder of the whole project create a .vscode folder.
-Create a settings.json inside the .vscode file with the following content:
+3. Create a settings.json file in the .vscode folder with the following content:
 ```
 {
     "eslint.workingDirectories": ["front", "back"]